 ii.
-In view of the above examination, it is evident that the school has sufficient funds to carry on the operation of the school for the academic session 2018-19 on the existing fee's structure.
-In this regard, the Directorate of Education has already issued directions to the schools vide order dated 16.04.2010 that:
+In view of the above examination, it is evident that the school does not has adequate funds for meeting all the operational expense for the financial year 2019-20.
+In this regard, the Directorate of Education vide circular no. 1978 dated 16.04.10 states that: